 The Hoover Sailing Club strives to keep One-Design sailing fun and affordable for its members.
 If you have questions, contact the club Membership Secretary, who will be happy to discuss them with you.
 Or you can visit HSC during our club racing and talk to some of our members.
-We race on Sunday afternoons, races start at 1:45, and Wednesday evenings, races start at 6:50 from April through October.
+We race on Sunday afternoons from April through October and Wednesday evenings May through August.

-Hoover Sailing Club is a volunteer club that promotes the sport of sailing, with an emphasis on One Design class boats.
+Hoover Sailing Club is a volunteer-run club that promotes the sport of sailing, with an emphasis on One Design class boats.
 There are five types of membership open to new members:

 - Active Membership – the applicant must own or acquire a boat belonging to one of the club’s seven active fleets.

 - Young Adult – similar to active membership (must own a fleet boat) with most of the privileges and responsibilities, but discounted for persons age 19 to 28.